OldTyT/oldtyt.xyz/content/posts/docker_best_practices.md

 ## Lots of instructions

-Due to the peculiarities of docker's work, each executed instruction performs a "snapshot" of the state of the container's file system at the moment, so you should reduce the number of these very instructions, an example of a bad implementation of Dockerfil:
+Due to the peculiarities of docker's work, each executed instruction performs a "snapshot" of the state of the container's file system at the moment, so you should reduce the number of these very instructions, an example of a bad implementation of Dockerfile:

 ```Dockerfile
 # Bad